 These additional symptoms may develop due to changes in nerve function and circulation to the affected limb.

-The experienced team at Arlington Pain & Therapy specialize in the diagnosis and management of CRPS and can determine if your pain symptoms are due to the chronic condition after a comprehensive examination.
+The experienced team at Regency Pain & Therapy Institute specialize in the diagnosis and management of CRPS and can determine if your pain symptoms are due to the chronic condition after a comprehensive examination.
 In addition to reviewing your medical history and symptoms, your specialist may also recommend specialized tests to rule out other causes of your pain, such as blood work, MRI, X-ray, or nerve studies.

 Treatment for your CRPS is individualized based on your medical history and symptoms.
-Your specialist at Arlington Pain & Therapy works closely with you to develop a treatment plan that not only helps you get relief from your pain but also allows you to get back to doing the things that make you happy without the ongoing pain.
+Your specialist at Regency Pain & Therapy Institute works closely with you to develop a treatment plan that not only helps you get relief from your pain but also allows you to get back to doing the things that make you happy without the ongoing pain.

 Treatment may include psychotherapy, medication, or physical therapy.
 If conservative measures fail to give you the relief you seek, your specialist may recommend: